gcallah/work/chaps/intro.md

 for human self-consciousness before proceeding to an analysis of its role in the mature political philosophy of the Philosophy of Right.
 There, we shall see Hegel's analysis of a labor both embedded in civil society and under threat from the market.

+## Soren Kierkegaard (1813-1855)

+Soren Kierkegaard's writings contain little direct commentary on labor, or, indeed, economics in general.
+So why include him at all in a volume about work?
+It is because insights into the character of the person who labors.
+Kierkegaard's writings present a Christian view of labor as part of one's spiritual vocation.
+He proclaims that there is a distinct calling for each life, and that despite earthly differences of status, all are persons are equal before God as they pursue their callings.

+## Giovanni Gentile (1875-1944)

+Considered by some to be the most prominent Italian philosopher of the twentieth century, Giovanni Gentile (1875-1944) organically fulfilled the "humanism of labor" in his work-testament, *Genesis and Structure of Society* (published posthumously in 1946).
+Gentile believed that the modern world had come to understand the spiritual value of labor in the same way that he had understood the spiritual value of culture.
+He recognized the "sense" of intellectual and manual labor as having a methodological and crucial significance because of its unbreakable connection to the "Absolute Spirit," which enables understanding of the formative significance of working action.
+Gentile's thesis emphasizes the significance of the interaction between "intellectuals" and "workers" in the framework of human values, identifying a real union of labor and culture.

 ## Edith Stein (1891-1942)